isaquexavier/on-doc-publisher/README.md

 The App has 5 endpoints which can be tested through Swagger embedded tool.

-After the POD has been deployed on minikube the following URL can be accessed.
+After the PODs deployments on minikube the following URLs might be accessed.

 - [Swagger - DEV](http://publications-service-dev.example.com/api/swagger-ui.html#!)
 - [Swagger - PRD](http://publications-service-prod.example.com/api/swagger-ui.html#!)